PaulinaCzapla/Library-Cataloging-System/README.md

 - created in three versions: console version, version with GUI created in Java FX Scene Builder and web version created using servlets

 Features:
-- searching books
+- search books;
-- deleting a book
+- delete a book;
-- add a new book
+- add a new book;
-- operations history - only in web version
+- operations history - only in web version.